-Israel's borders are currently closed for all travel, and the airport is shut.
-Domestically, many restrictions are re-imposed.
+Israel's borders are currently closed for tourism and leisure travel.
+Domestically, COVID-19 related are mostly lifted.

 Can I travel to Israel?

-- Israel's borders are closed for travel, and most flights are suspended.
+- Israel's borders are closed for leisure travel, and number of flights is reduced.

 Do I need to go into quarantine when arriving to Israel?